Estimated reading time: 12 minutes

 - Eat-In Often, Meal plan and stop buying food on the go, which adds up quickly.

-- Avoid Online Shopping if you struggle with not being able to say no. Just don’t do it.
+- Avoid online shopping if you struggle to say no. Just don’t do it.

 - Sell anything you no longer need so you can bring in some extra cash.

-- Find a part-time job again to add extra money to your cash flow to help pay the debt off faster.
+- Find a part-time job again to add extra money to your cash flow and help pay off your debt faster.

 - Eliminate any unnecessary expenses (ex: television, cell phone, home phone, internet)